WBRV Module Datasheet

 • Thermal profiler

-• Automated optical inspection (AOI) device
+• Automated optical inspection (AOI) equipment

 • Instruments or devices required for the wave soldering process: